Qazeer/OffensivePythonPipeline/README.md

 built in Ubuntu 12.04 running Glibc 2.15 and should thus be compatible with any version of Glibc newer than 2.15.

-The main motivation behind this work is to have tooling to restore the DC machine account password from Windows operating systems.

 ### Build the binaries yourself

 The binaries can be build directly from sources using the provided `Makefile` after retrieving the `cdrx/pyinstaller-windows` / `cdrx/pyinstaller-linux` docker images.

-The newly compiled binaries will be placed in the `tmp_build` folder.
+The newly compiled binaries will be placed in the `binaries` folder.

 ```
-# If necessary, to refresh the impacket and CVE-2020-1472 repositories cloned in tmp_build
+# If necessary, to refresh the impacket and others GitHub repositories cloned in tmp_build.
 make clean

+# Help message listing the supported Makefile targets.
+make help

-# Windows
+# All binaries for both Windows and Linux.
 docker pull cdrx/pyinstaller-windows
+docker pull cdrx/pyinstaller-linux
+make all

+# All Windows binaries.
+docker pull cdrx/pyinstaller-windows
 make windows

-# Linux
+# All Linux binaries.
 docker pull cdrx/pyinstaller-linux
 make linux
 ```

-### Usage
+### Usage example of dirkjanm's CVE-2020-1472 exploit

 ```
 # Sets an empty password for the targeted DC machine account.